knative/serving/community/CONTRIBUTING.md

 ## Contributing a feature

-In order to contribute a feature to Elafros you'll need to go through the following steps:
+In order to contribute a feature to Knative you'll need to go through the following steps:

 *   Discuss your idea with the appropriate [working groups](WORKING-GROUPS.md)